-While disruptions of some sort have always been a part of supply chains, it’s safe to say that the COVID-19 pandemic was a major shock to supply chains worldwide.
+While disruptions of some sort have always been a part of supply chains, it is safe to say that the COVID-19 pandemic shocked supply chains worldwide.
 Dependency on overseas manufacturers has led to delayed shipping, increased costs, and production shutdowns domestically.

-This has caused many metal roll formers and the businesses that rely on them to rethink their supply chain.
+These disruptions caused many metal roll formers and the businesses that rely on them to rethink their supply chain.
 Should they decrease their reliance on overseas suppliers and source from domestic suppliers?
-Is having only one supplier the best supply chain strategy or should they dual-source?
+Is having only one supplier the best supply chain strategy, or should they dual-source?
 How can they be prepared for the next supply-chain crisis?

 These questions come with no easy answers.
-However, using a second-source domestic roll former can help you create a more efficient supply chain.
+However, dual sourcing a domestic roll former can help create a more efficient supply chain.

-But what happens when that valuable partner is unable to provide you with what you need?
-Some experts predict that the COVID-19 crisis will encourage more companies to use dual sourcing as part of their strategic supply chain management.
+But what happens when that valuable partner can’t provide you with what you need?
+Some experts predict that the COVID-19 crisis will encourage more companies to use dual sourcing to decrease supply chain risk.

 Your supply chain strategy should allow you to be prepared, agile, and resilient.
-Partnering with a second-source supplier is an effective supply chain strategy.
+Dual sourcing your roll forming needs is an efficient supply chain strategy.

 This guide will talk about:

-A second source supplier is exactly as it sounds: using another supplier for your roll-forming needs.
-Also considered dual sourcing, this involves having a reserve roll former who can pick up your work if your primary source is unable to.
+A dual source supplier is exactly as it sounds: using another supplier for your roll-forming needs.
+This process involves having a reserve roll former who can pick up your work if your primary source cannot.

 Dual sourcing could also look like giving 75% of your work to one roll former and 25% to another.
 If one roll former experiences trouble, you already know your other partner can produce what you need.

-Like other manufacturing supply chain strategies, dual sourcing has its pros and cons.
+Like other efficient supply chain strategies, dual sourcing has pros and cons.
 However, working with a quality domestic roll-forming company helps mitigate potential issues.

-- Risk reduction – You won’t have to scramble to find another supplier should a catastrophe happen to your primary supplier.
-This reduces the chances for lost revenue from longer-than-anticipated lead times, increased costs of “emergency manufacturing” from a pinch-hitting company, and potential loss of customers.
+- Risk reduction – Relying on a single supplier comes with significant risk.
+What happens in the case of a disaster?
+With dual sourcing, you won’t have to scramble to find another supplier should a catastrophe happen to your primary supplier.
+A second-source supplier reduces the chances of lost revenue from longer-than-anticipated lead times, increased costs of “emergency manufacturing” from a pinch-hitting company, and potential loss of customers.

 - Cost savings – We note several potential benefits, including: